jonpence/arithmetic_interpreter/README.md

-# arithmetic-interpreter
+# arithmetic interpreter

-This project defines a CLI interpreter which can evalaute simple arithmetic expressions.
+This project defines a CLI interpreter which can evalute simple arithmetic expressions.

 ---
 Table of Contents